corrode/corrode.github.io/content/blog/simple/index.md

 That's because refactoring a simple program is way easier than doing the same for a complex one.
 Everyone can do the former, while I can count on one hand those who can do the latter.
 Preserve the opportunity to refactor your code.
-Refactoring might look like the smart thing to do at the time, but if you allow the simple code to just stick around for a little longer, the right opportunity for the refactor will present itself.
+Refactoring might look like the smart thing to do at the time, but if you allow the simple code to just stick around for a little longer, the right opportunity for the refactor might reveal itself.

 A good time to reflect is when your code starts to feel repetitive.
 That's a sign that there's a hidden pattern in your data.